 After applying anesthesia, a special adapter is placed on the high volume suction in the mouth in order to capture any particles.
 Copious amounts of water are used to keep the area cool and wash away any particulates.
 The old filling is cut into sections and pulled out with hemostats (tweezers) to minimize the mobilization of mercury that would occur if the entire filling was drilled out.

 Once the entire filling is removed, the area is irrigated with ozonated water and different agents that will help chelate mercury out of the tissue.

 At this point, the procedure is a routine: filling, inlay or crown, depending upon the extent of damage to the tooth.
-For some highly sensitive individuals, we will use a rinse with activated charcoal to help capture any loose mercury before completion.
+For all patients, we use a rinse of NDFplus to help capture any loose mercury before completion.